nolafs/marmalade-holding/site/content/app-privacy/_index.md

 ## Privacy Policy

-This Privacy Policy is set out by Marmalade Game Studio Ltd. (including its wholly owned subsidiaries) (“Marmalade”) of 2 - 7 Clerkenwell Green, London, EC1R 0DE, UK as at 1 st November 2017 and as amended from time-to-time.
+This Privacy Policy is set out by Marmalade Game Studio Ltd. (including its wholly owned subsidiaries) (“Marmalade”)  33 Charlotte Street, Fitzrovia, London W1T 1RR as at 20th of January 2020 and as amended from time-to-time.

 This Privacy Policy is applicable to mobile phone or tablet applications provided, sold or distributed to you by Marmalade.